 A physiotherapist may prescribe a daily program to help clear the airways of sputum.
 This may include physical exercises, breathing exercises, coughing exercises and moving into positions that make it easier to drain sputum.

 If you smoke, try to quit.
 Ask your doctor for support and advice about quitting smoking.
 You can also call Quitline 13 78 48 for help to stop smoking.

 Other things you can do include:

 - getting recommended vaccinations for influenza and pneumococcal disease to reduce your risk of infections

 - taking care of your overall health by living a healthy lifestyle

 - having regular follow-ups with health professionals

 It is important that you learn to manage your condition, including what to do when your condition worsens.
-Seek medical help immediately if you become very unwell.
-Delayed treatment may result in worse illness and a longer recovery time.
+Seek medical help immediately if you become unwell.
+Delayed treatment may result in more severe illness and a longer recovery time.

 For more information on bronchiectasis and general lung health, or if you need support, visit Lung Foundation Australia.

 Learn more here about the development and quality assurance of healthdirect content.